 Board of Directors

 Governance is carried out by a 25-member NorthShore University HealthSystem Corporate Board with fiduciary and operations responsibility.
-A. Steven Crown serves as the current Chairman.
+Harry M. Jansen Kraemer, Jr. serves as Chairman of the Board.

 Illinois Community Benefits Act